|Phase III||Treatment||Closed||18 and over||NCI||NCI-2012-03150|

 I. To evaluate the response rate and toxicity of CC-5013 (lenalidomide) plus dexamethasone (standard dose) versus CC-5013 plus low dose dexamethasone in patients with newly diagnosed myeloma at any time in the first 4 cycles of treatment and to determine if CC-5013 plus low dose dexamethasone will have similar response rate with lower toxicity (First Phase).

-I. To evaluate the response rate of thalidomide plus dexamethasone (Thal/Dex) in patients with newly diagnosed myeloma who do not achieve a complete or partial response (as defined in Section 6.2.1 and 6.2.2) at any time in the first 4 cycles with the CC-5013 and dexamethasone combination in either of the two arms (First Phase).
+I. To evaluate the response rate of thalidomide plus dexamethasone (Thal/Dex) in patients with newly diagnosed myeloma who do not achieve a complete or partial response at any time in the first 4 cycles with the CC-5013 and dexamethasone combination in either of the two arms (First Phase).

 II.
-To study the effect of CC-5013 on bone marrow microvessel density and angiogenesis grade, on PCLI, and on the expression of vascular endothelial growth factor (VEGF) and basic fibroblast growth factor (bFGF) in the marrow (First Phase).
+To study the effect of CC-5013 on bone marrow microvessel density and angiogenesis grade, on plasma cell labeling index (PCLI), and on the expression of vascular endothelial growth factor (VEGF) and basic fibroblast growth factor (bFGF) in the marrow (First Phase).

 III.
 To study the effect of CC-5013 and dexamethasone on bone marrow mesenchymal progenitor cells (MPCs) (First Phase).

 IV.
-To evaluate in a separate expansion phase (Addendum #6) the efficacy of aspirin (325 mg/day) versus Coumadin (dose adjusted to maintain a target INR of 2-3) in preventing DVT in patients with newly diagnosed myeloma receiving CC-5013 plus standard dose dexamethasone.
+To evaluate in a separate expansion phase the efficacy of aspirin (325 mg/day) versus Coumadin (dose adjusted to maintain a target international normalized ratio (INR) of 2-3) in preventing deep vein thrombosis (DVT) in patients with newly diagnosed myeloma receiving CC-5013 plus standard dose dexamethasone.
 This separate expansion phase of the trial that will start after accrual to the first phase of the trial testing the primary objective listed above is completed.

-Arm I: Patients receive oral lenalidomide once daily on days 1-21, oral acetylsalicylic acid (or other deep vein thrombosis prophylaxis at the discretion of the principal investigator) once daily on days 1-28, and standard-dose oral dexamethasone once daily on days 1-4, 9-12, and 17-20.
+Arm I: Patients receive oral lenalidomide once daily on days 1-21, oral aspirin (or other deep vein thrombosis prophylaxis at the discretion of the principal investigator) once daily on days 1-28, and standard-dose oral dexamethasone once daily on days 1-4, 9-12, and 17-20.
+Patients with minimal response or no response after 4 cycles of treatment could register for Step 2 treatment with thalidomide and high-dose dexamethasone.
+Thalidomide was given orally once daily on days 1-28, and dexamethasone once daily on days 1-4, 9-12, and 17-20 for 4 cycles.

 Patients are followed every 3 months for 2 years, every 6 months for 3 years, and then annually for 2 years.